Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Event-Related Analysis.md

 10. To view a heatmap of expected fMRI activity `imagesc(contrast)` where the X-axis is condition and Y-axis is time scale.
 Compare all the columns iteratively across all brain locations to see what columns match and get a map of how much the observed brain dynamics match the hypothesized model.

 <img width="546" alt="Screen Shot 2024-02-27 at 11 38 00 AM" src="https://github.com/Lin-Brain-Lab/FreeSurfer-Reconstruction-For-Mac/assets/157174338/eb2d8f96-fdaf-4561-bca8-b0bb356e9f69">

+11. Repeat for other subjects for group-level analysis, and this is the end of event-realted analysis